JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 ![crud_step_15](./steps/step15.png)

-In Windows machine you will get a Docker prompt for file sharing, kindly accept it.
+On a Windows machine you will get a Docker prompt for file sharing, kindly accept it.

 As you can below in the console, we are receiving all users list.